sundelinustc/Dynamic_Functional_Connectivity/README.md

 A much easier way is to use DynamicBC GUI to set up parameters, and then submit a Matlab job script to BIAC cluster.
 To do that, 1) open DynamicBC GUI from Matlab in your local PC; 2) set up parameters and run on a sample data (maybe just one subject) to test the validity of the parameters; 3) set a debug point at line#1061 and re-run the GUI, save the structure "F" into a parameters.mat file; 4) modify the SDL_DynamicBC_Seed2Voxel.m to input your own data input directory, output directory, seed mask image, and the F structure you just saved; 5) Let the BIAC cluster to complete the rest work.
 ![alt text](https://github.com/sundelinustc/Dynamic_Functional_Connectivity/blob/main/Figure2.png?raw=true)

+## QC of Images
+QC of the brain images during the analyses should be carefully checked to avoid weird outputs.
+A Python script called SDL_QC_pngs.py is ued to make the snapshots (.png files) of the 3 views (axial, coronal and sagittal; x=0, y=0, z=0) of 3D brain images.
+The number of images is huge for big project.
+It is better to compress the folder of QC images in linux (BIAC cluster environment) and uncompress it in your own PC.
+Here is the linux command to compress the folder: "zip -9 -y -r -q QC.zip QC/".